pragnapasunuri/OCS-Docs/Documentation/SequentialDataStore/Searching.md

 If unspecified, a default value of 100 is used.

 `string orderby`
-An optional parameter representing sorted order which SdsStreams will be returned.
+An optional parameter representing the sorted order in which SdsStreams will be returned.
 A field name is required.
 The sorting is based on the stored values for the given field (of type string).
 For example, ``orderby=name`` would sort the returned results by the ``name`` values (ascending by default).
 Additionally, a value can be provided along with the field name to identify whether to sort ascending or descending, by using values ``asc`` or ``desc``, respectively.
 For example, ``orderby=name desc`` would sort the returned results by the ``name`` values, descending.
 If no value is specified, there is no sorting of results.

 #### .NET client libraries method
 Use parameters ``skip`` and ``count`` to return what you need when a large number of results match the ``query`` criteria.``count`` indicates the maximum number of items returned by the ``GetStreamsAsync()`` or ``GetTypesAsync()`` call.
 The maximum value of